CVOR Travel Nurse Jobs in Arizona

 • Completion bonuses on select contracts and a 401(k) with contribution options

-Weighing CVOR against other cardiac lanes?
-It’s worth a look at travel cath lab RN jobs in Arizona, since the two specialties often overlap for nurses with a cardiac background.
+Considering both sides of the cardiac house?
+Look over travel cath lab RN jobs in Arizona too, since the two specialties often overlap for nurses with a cardiac background.

 Licensing and Credentialing for Arizona CVOR Contracts

 Because Arizona is a compact state, travelers holding a compact home-state RN license can take Arizona assignments without applying for a separate license.
-If your home state isn’t in the compact, you’ll apply to the Arizona State Board of Nursing for a license by endorsement, so it pays to start that process early.
-CVOR contracts are also among the most credential-intensive in travel nursing.
+If your home state isn’t in the compact, you’ll apply to the Arizona State Board of Nursing for a license by endorsement, and the sooner that’s moving, the safer your start date.
+The credential stack for CVOR is heavier than most specialties, too.
 Here’s what Arizona facilities generally expect:

-• ACLS: Required for essentially all CVOR contracts in Arizona, current before your start date
+• ACLS: Effectively universal for CVOR contracts in Arizona, current before your start date

-Junxion’s credentialing team reviews every requirement before you accept a contract and handles the paperwork so nothing slips.
+Junxion’s credentialing team combs through every requirement before you accept a contract and keeps the paperwork moving so nothing slips.
 Questions about credentialing for a specific Arizona program or your licensing timeline?
 Reach out to a Junxion recruiter directly, or visit the employee resources page for compliance tools and housing guides.

 How Arizona Compares for CVOR Travelers

 Arizona checks a lot of boxes for CVOR travelers beyond the paycheck.
-The compact license is a big one — hold one and you can usually start fast instead of waiting on paperwork.
-The case mix is another: an older population concentrated in the Valley keeps cardiac surgery volume high and steady, with a heavy share of valve and structural-heart work, so you’re rarely scrambling for your next contract, and you can pick between large academic programs and busy community cardiac centers depending on the case mix you’re after.
-One thing to plan around honestly — Arizona does have a state income tax (a flat 2.5% rate, on the lower end nationally), so your take-home math here works a little differently than in a no-tax state, though it’s gentler than most income-tax states.
-It’s worth running the full numbers with your recruiter rather than assuming.
+The compact license is a big one: hold one and you can usually start fast instead of waiting on paperwork.
+The case mix is another.
+An older population concentrated in the Valley keeps cardiac surgery volume high and steady, with a heavy share of valve and structural-heart work, so you’re rarely scrambling for your next contract, and you can pick between large academic programs and busy community cardiac centers depending on the case mix you’re after.
+One thing to plan around honestly: Arizona does have a state income tax, a flat 2.5% rate that sits on the lower end nationally, so your take-home math here works a little differently than in a no-tax state, though it’s gentler than most income-tax states.
+Run the full numbers with your recruiter rather than assuming.

-Then there’s the lifestyle, which matters over a 13-week stretch.
-Arizona is built for people who like to get outside — Sonoran Desert trails, red-rock country around Sedona, the Grand Canyon a few hours north, and golf basically everywhere.
-Winters are the payoff: while half the country is shoveling snow, you’re in short sleeves, which is exactly why so many travelers chase Arizona contracts in the colder months.
+The lifestyle case makes itself over a 13-week stretch.
+Arizona is built for people who like to get outside: Sonoran Desert trails, red-rock country around Sedona, the Grand Canyon a few hours north, and golf basically everywhere.
+Winters are the payoff.
+While half the country is shoveling snow, you’re in short sleeves, which is exactly why so many travelers chase Arizona contracts in the colder months.
 Phoenix and Tucson bring real food and arts scenes for your days off.
 For CVOR specifically, Arizona pairs serious clinical exposure with a quality of life that’s hard to argue with.

 Getting Started with Junxion

-You also get full pay transparency.
-Every package comes with a complete breakdown — the taxable rate, every stipend, the call structure — so there are no guessing games and no bait-and-switch.
-Credentialing is handled by a US-based team that stays on top of deadlines so you can focus on the work.
+Expect full pay transparency as the default.
+Every package comes with a complete breakdown of the taxable rate, every stipend, and the call structure, so there are no guessing games and no bait-and-switch.
+A US-based credentialing team stays on top of deadlines so you can focus on the work.
 When you’re ready to look at live CVOR contracts in Arizona, talk to a Junxion recruiter and let’s match your cardiac OR background with the right program.

 What to Know Before You Go